Risk Modeling & Enterprise Resilience Roadmaps

 - Trade press such as CIO.com and InfoWorld

-- Digital Enterprise Architecture Summit – please sign up for recordings and to be notified about coming events
+- Digital Enterprise Architecture Summit – please register for the recordings here

 - Social Media and LinkedIn Groups – we welcome discussions on our Enterprise Architecture & ABACUS LinkedIn Group (please request to join)